AxisCommunications/backstage-plugins/plugins/analytics-module-umami/README.md

       testMode: true # Prevents data being sent to Umami
       debug: true # Logs analytics event to the web console
 ```

-## Developing

-This plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/analytics-module-umami](http://localhost:3000/analytics-module-umami).

-You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
-This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.
-It is only meant for local development, and the setup for it can be found inside the [/dev](./dev) directory.